-Because of his Polish namesake, Musorgsky maliciously called the Russian composer Tchaikovsky (now famous as the inventor of lite classics) “Sadyk Pasha”.
-Musorgsky’s group of nationalist composers was feuding with the more scholastic Russian Music Society, to which Tchaikovsky belonged, and called them “the Germans” because they promoted German music.
-(Before a certain point in history Jews could easily be stereotyped as Germans).
+“Sadyk Pasha” was Musorgsky’s malicious nickname for the composer Tchaikovsky, the man who invented lite classical.
+Musorgsky’s group of nationalist composers was feuding with the more scholastic Russian Music Society, to which Tchaikovsky belonged, calling them “the Germans” because they promoted German music.
+(Many were actually Jews, but before a certain point in history Jews could easily be stereotyped as Germans).
 The only other members of the RMS I can find are Anton Rubinstein, Nikolai Rubinstein, and Nikolai Zaremba, all of whom are more or less forgotten today, whereas the mostly self-taught nationalist musicians Musorgsky, Borodin, and Balakirev (but not Cui) are still played.
-Rimsky-Korsakoff started off with the nationalists but ended up studying with the Germans.
+(Rimsky-Korsakoff started off with the nationalists but ended up a German).

 I have wondered whether Mandelstam’s initial willingness to misrepresent Mozart as a bad guy might have been a hangover of the Russian composers’ nationalistic anti-German feeling, but it seems more likely that he would have sided with the formalist Germans of the Russian Musical Society.